M3lvinzz/LoL-Esports-Data-Analysis-Project/README.md

 frameborder = '0'
 ></iframe>

-Looking at the distribution of total cs, we see that it is relatively normally distributed, and shows that it is a good statistic for analyzing the impact of `voidgrubs`.
+Looking at the distribution of total cs, we see that it is relatively normally distributed, which is a good statistic for analyzing the impact of `voidgrubs`.

 ### Bivariate Analysis
-Since match wins are an important metric when preforming analysis on League of Legends data, looking at the relationship between number of `voidgrubs` and `result` become important in understanding the importance of `voidgrubs`.
+Since match wins are an important metric when preforming analysis on League of Legends data, looking at the relationship between the number of `voidgrubs` and `result` becomes important in understanding the importance of `voidgrubs`.

 <iframe
 src= 'assets/bivariate.html'